1••••|••••2••••|••••3••••|••••4••••|••••5••••|•••6•••home•••index

 guitar This Textbook

 I decided to write a web (HTML) textbook because this format allows integration of text, video, audio and images for a streamlined learning experience.
+No jumping around between PDF, paper, web and video sources.
 Also, a web textbook gives me full control of course materials: I choose topics and materials and can revise at a moment's notice.

 This textbook was produced pro bono in my spare time and on a shoestring budget.
 There was no support team so, out of necessity, I spent several years wearing the hats of author, editor, music scribe, designer and photographer!
 Years later, I still find the occasional typo or grammatical slip.
 Indeed, this project sharpened my Premiere, Final Cut Pro, Photoshop, Logic Pro X, Twisted Wave, Dreamweaver and Finale skills considerably!